aishincp/HR_Process_Reporting_Automation_Tool-Python-RPA-Concepts-/README.md

 ---

 This project demonstrates a practical and automated HR reporting solution that combines Python, Power BI, and Robotic Process Automation (RPA).
-It simulates a common HR use case—tracking mandatory training completion—using dummy data, smart visualizations, and automated email alerts.
+It simulates a common HR use case, which tracks mandatory training completion using dummy data, smart visualizations, and automated email alerts.

 ---